 What Can I Expect?

-Depending on whether your mole is raised from the skin, or flat, there are two surgical procedures which we can undertake.
-However both leave the patient with minimal, if any, scarring.
+Depending on whether your mole is raised from the skin, or flat, there are several procedures which we can undertake to treat the area.

 Raised mole/Cyst removal